CharlotteAneriksson/my-milestone2/README.md

 * Original landingpage UX
   * Changed the original UX to a more understandable one for the youngest kids.
 Changed the buttons into flags.
   * Added a ?-button so that you can read about what it is and how it works.
 Good for the parent and maybe also good for older children or sibblings.

+### Testing
+1. Desktop & Laptop
+  * All linkes where clicked and tested if they were working proparly
+  * Browsers used:
+    * Chrome -
+    * Edge -
+    * Fireforx -
+2. Iphone

 ## Bugs and Bugfixers
 *